May-Cook/Baked-Potato-Bot/README.md

 # Baked Potato Bot
- A discord bot based on the baked potato song by matt lucas
+ A discord bot based on the song "Thank You Baked Potato" by Matt Lucas